mariomazzaferro/cryptoPrompts/README.md

 # Project Name: CRYPTO PROMPTS

-There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers contribute to create new content.
-Crypto Prompts is the implementation of that idea in the blockchain.
-Where each prompt and ramification are ERC-721 Non-Fungible Tokens that can be bought, sold, transfered or used as a prompts for other ramifications.
+There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna be writers contribute to create new content.
+Crypto Prompts is the implementation of that idea in the Polygon blockchain.
+Where each prompt and ramification prompt are ERC-721 Non-Fungible Tokens that can be sold, transfered or used as prompt for other ramifications.

 ## Overview